walterreade/PyNotes/PyNotes_2017.md

   - *James:* We all know the overt discrimination is wrong, we need to scrutinize the unconscious biases.
   - *Charlotte:* The Atlantic - [Why Silicon Valley So Awful To Women](https://www.theatlantic.com/magazine/archive/2017/04/why-is-silicon-valley-so-awful-to-women/517788/)
 - What tips do you have for diversity candidates when they're trying to find a job
  - *Charlotte:* I don't know if my advice would be that different to anyone.
+Network like crazy.

 ## ...